 Hardware audits are a valuable measure that can be taken to identify any potential vulnerabilities that put personal data at risk and ensure that companies are complying with security measures.

 Legislation advocacy is a reform-focused solution to data privacy threats, with EFA emphasising that default, enforceable privacy should be standard operating procedure for online markets.
-It also stresses an overhaul of the Privacy Act to better protect and reflect Australian privacy values.
+It also stressed an overhaul of the Privacy Act to better protect and reflect Australian privacy values.

-“Privacy isn't about having something to hide… It’s about having the power to control your own identity and what you allow people to know about you,” Pane said.
+“Privacy isn’t about having something to hide … It’s about having the power to control your own identity and what you allow people to know about you,” Pane said.